Gigaspaces/xap-docs/site/content/xap121adm/xap-manager.markdown

 |Lookup Service|com.gs.multicast.discoveryPort|4174 |

 {{%note "Note:"%}}
 Zookeeper requires that each manager can reach any other manager.
 If you are changing the Zookeeper ports, make sure you use the same port on all machines.
 If that is not possible for some reason, you may specify the ports via the `XAP_MANAGER_SERVERS` environment variable.
-{{%/note%}}

 For example:

 ```bash
 XAP_MANAGER_SERVERS=alpha;zookeeper:2000:3000;lus=4242,bravo;zookeeper:2100:3100,charlie;zookeeper:2200:3200
 ```
+{{%/note%}}

 # Backwards Compatibility

 The Manager is offered side-by-side with the existing stack (GSM, LUS, etc.).
 We think this is a better way of working with XAP, and we want new users and customers to work solely with it.
 On the same note we understand that it requires some effort from existing users which upgrade to 12.1 (probably not too much, mostly on changing the scripts they use to start the environment), so if you’re upgrading for bug fixes/other features and don’t want the manager for now, you can switch from 12.0 to 12.1 and continue using the old components - it’s all still there.

-#  Limitations/Known Issues
+# FAQ

-- Customers who need high availability are used to starting 2 GSM and 2 LUS - the manager requires an odd number of instances to ensure quorum (zookeeper)
-- Starting more than 3 managers (e.g. 5) is currently not supported - this will lead to 5 GSM and 5 LUS, which will probably lead to noisy network.
-We haven’t tested it, so we blocked this in code.
-We might enhance this in future releases.
-- Sticky session when using REST to maintain upload/deploy dependency
+### Q. Why do I need 3 managers?
+In previous versions 2 LUS + 2 GSM was enough for high availability

+With an even number of managers, consistency cannot be assured in case of a network partitioning, hence the 3 managers requirement.

+### Q. I want higher availability - can I use 5 managers instead of 3?

+Theoretically this is possible (e.g. Zookeeper supports this), but currently this is not supported in XAP - starting 5 managers would also start 5 Lookup Services, which will lead to excessive chatinnes and performance drop.
+This issue is in our backlog, though - if it's important for you please contact support or your sales rep to vote it up.

+### Q. Can I use a load balancer in front of the REST API?

+Sure.
+However, make sure to use sticky sessions, as some of the operations (e.g. upload/deploy) take time to resonate to the other managers.